 Most expats arriving in Jakarta find the malls within a week.
-The weekend scene beyond them takes longer to find.
-Expat weekends in Jakarta cluster heavily in South Jakarta, running through a corridor from Kemang and Cipete down to SCBD and Pondok Indah, and new arrivals who know where to look settle into a rhythm within a few weeks rather than a few months.
-The pattern below reflects what families based around Pondok Indah, Senopati, Kemang and Dharmawangsa actually do, not the curated version the tourist board prefers.
+The weekend scene beyond them takes longer.
+Expat weekends in Jakarta cluster in South Jakarta, in a corridor from Kemang and Cipete down to SCBD and Pondok Indah, and new arrivals who know where to look settle into a pattern within weeks.
+The pattern below is what families based around Pondok Indah, Senopati, Kemang and Dharmawangsa do, not the curated version the tourist board prefers.

 The South Jakarta weekend map

-Geography is the binding constraint on every Jakarta weekend.
-A 6 km hop from Pondok Indah to Senopati can take 20 minutes on a quiet Sunday morning or 70 minutes on a Saturday afternoon.
-Families optimise around this by clustering errands and outings inside a single zone for the day, then escaping the city entirely every four to six weeks.
+A 6 km hop from Pondok Indah to Senopati can take 20 minutes on a quiet Sunday morning or 70 on a Saturday afternoon.
+So families keep each day inside a single zone, and escape the city every four to six weeks.
 Five zones do most of the work.

 | Zone | What it is for | Drive from Pondok Indah |